aplteam/MarkAPL/Docs/MarkAPL.md

 is converted into a header of level 6.
 You cannot have headers of level 7 or higher (HTML does not allow this), and it is probably not a good idea to use levels beyond 4 anyway, except perhaps in technical documentation.

 Many Markdown implementations do not require a space between the last `#` and the content (= the header as such).
 However, the space was required even by the original Markdown specification.
-The CommonMark specification points out that this was actually a good idea because without the blank these two lines would be rendered as headers:
+The CommonMark specification points out that this was actually a good idea because without the space these two lines would be rendered as headers:

 ~~~
 #5 bolt